datatovalue/datatovalue-tools/functions.md

 The result will be the original table, with some additional metadata columns.
 The boolean column `duplicate_row_flag`  identifies duplicate rows in the data.

 ## column_profile_query
-The `column_profile_query` is used compute column metrics such as minimum and maximum values, null values and null percentage.
+The `column_profile_query` is used compute column metrics such as minimum and maximum values, null values, null percentage,  distinct value counts and uniqueness percentage.

 Argument | Data Type | Description
 --- | --- | ---